PandoraMedia/scooch/docs/benefits_of_scooch.rst

     Candidates were: ['PitchShiftAugmenter', 'NoiseAugmenter', 'TranslationAugmenter']
     Config requested: ['NiseAugmenter']

 If you forget to insert a required parameter, or mispell its name in the configuration file, you will get an error message.
-For example, if you mispell :code:`min_noise` as :code:`min_nois` for the NoiseAugmenter class, you will get the following error:
+For example, if you mispell :code:`min_noise` as :code:`min_nois` for the :code:`NoiseAugmenter` class, you will get the following error:

 .. code-block:: none